 This blog has grown into a multidisciplinary study of the relationship between the Universe and Consciousness.
 How do we perceive the link between the Universe in which we live and the Consciousness that we share?
 What exactly binds the two together?

 I am undertaking a long work of understanding and incorporating an infinite number of points of view on the nature of the bond between the Universe and Consciousness.
 It is meant to initiate a dialogue with sensitive beings and creative souls, and will continue to unfold like an “imaginal puzzle”.
 During 2020, I was more prolific, writing four or even five posts each month.
-I wish to slow down and limit the number of posts to one or maybe two per month.
+I wish to slow down and limit the number of posts to one per month.
 I have come to the realization that I need more time to better synthesize my thoughts.

 To the best of my ability, I will continue to strike the right balance between science, philosophy, and poetry.